ultra-cycling/blog/content/blog/2024-08-03-1001-miglia-italia-packing-list.md

     Here comes my packing list for 1001 Miglia Italia - with bag drops...
 ---

 This is my packing list for 1001 Miglia Italia 2024.
 I am planning to pack everything into 2 bags (seat pack and frame pack).
-As always I will take a sleeping bag with me that allows me to sleep wherever and whenever I want.
-Besides I will prepare for the 2 bag drops that are offered by the organizers
+Additionally, I'll carry 2 food pouches on my handlebar.
+I will carry a sleeping bag with me that allows me to sleep wherever and whenever I want.
+Besides I will prepare for the 2 bag drops that are offered by the organizers after 600 and 1000km.

 ### Clothing